Early Breast Cancer Treatment

 Learn about types of tumors.

-For example, from 2013 to 2019 (most recent data available) [161]:
+For example, from 2014 to 2020 (most recent data available), the [168]:

-- 5-year relative survival for women diagnosed with breast cancer that had not spread beyond the breast was 99%.
-This means these women were 99% as likely to live 5 years beyond diagnosis as women in the general population.
+- 5-year relative survival for women diagnosed with breast cancer that had not spread beyond the breast was 99.6%.

-- 5-year relative survival for women diagnosed with breast cancer that had spread to nearby lymph nodes, but not to other parts of the body was 86%.
-This means these women were 86% as likely to live 5 years beyond diagnosis as women in the general population.
+- 5-year relative survival for women diagnosed with breast cancer that had spread to nearby lymph nodes, but not to other parts of the body was 86.7%.

 Treatment for early breast cancer